The ISCoS 2021 preliminary programme is now available! Programme timing is based on PDT (Vancouver, Canada) Time.

 Featuring world leading keynote speakers, excellent instructional courses and group workshops, outstanding oral and poster presentations, this year’s preliminary programme is now available to view.
 Share with friends and colleagues and start planning your agenda now for this year’s scientific meeting.
 Be sure not to miss the opportunity to discuss and exchange ideas live with the presenters.

-Early Bird registration is now closed!
+Standard registration is now closed!
+Late Rate applies.

 2020 is the year we learnt to do things very differently due to a small and very nasty virus.
 We have learnt to use virtual systems for staff and ward meetings, for patient reviews and for our education, our learning and our teaching but we have missed being with our friends, our families and our colleagues.
 We have learnt to move away rather than towards others, we all wash our hands much more often than before, we have stopped travelling to other places, for work, for meetings and/or for holidays and wear masks much of the time for our everyone’s safety.